martinezalina/streamlit-docker-compose/README.md

 Sometimes we need to resolve very quickly a delivery or we have to validate a protopyte.

-The objective of this project is to provide an interface that allows to a simple user (who don`t manage conda and Jupyter Notebook) select an xls, process its content and obtain the result needed.
+The objective of this project is to provide an interface that allows to a person (who don't handle Conda or Jupyter Notebook) select an xls, process its content and obtain the result needed.

 Here we go!